proflamyt/300days-of-hacking/Topic31/UrchinSec/README.md

 To solve this challenge we have to understand how the python program generated its zip, this way we can reverse the algorithm and solve the challenge.
 First, a salt of 16bytes was generated , then a random  initialization vector of 16 bytes was also generated, after which a password hash of 32 bytes was generated with the a key supplied by the user who generated the hash.
 The algorithm proceeded to encrypt the padded compressed input file with AES CBC, and finally write the salt, iv and ciphertext into a file.

-Reversing this, first i had to read the bytes in the order of how they were written to the file , then i had to generate the key(pass hash) from the password with the salt we extracted from file , after which i decrypted the file and striped the padded space before decompressing with zlib
+Reversing this, first i had to read the bytes in the order of how they were written to the file , then i had to generate the key(pass hash) from the password with the salt i extracted from file , after which i decrypted the file and striped the padded space before decompressing with zlib

 ```python
     def decrypt_zip_file(self):